MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-docker.md

 ### SQL Server container startup errors

-If the SQL Server container fails to run, try the following tests.
+If the SQL Server container fails to run, try the following tests:

 - If you get an error such as **'failed to create endpoint CONTAINER_NAME on network bridge.
 Error starting proxy: listen tcp 0.0.0.0:1433 bind: address already in use.'**, then you are attempting to map the container port 1433 to a port that is already in use.
 This can happen if you're running SQL Server locally on the host machine.
 It can also happen if you start two SQL Server containers and try to map them both to the same host port.
 If this happens, use the `-p` parameter to map the container port 1433 to a different host port.
 For example: